edwardlocnguyen/NguyenSMS/README.md

 ## How to run this program:

-1 - Open NguyenSMS/src/main/java/com.SMSNguyen.SMSNguyen/App.java
+1 - Open NguyenSMS/hibernate.cfg.xml

+2 - Update the connection url, username, and password to the database in your local computer accordingly

+3 - Open NguyenSMS/src/main/java/com.NguyenSMS.NguyenSMS/App.java

-2 - Run Java Application
+4 - Run Java Application

-3 - Follow instructions printed in the console
+5 - Follow instructions printed in the console

 Notes: